donejs/donejs/docs/features.md

 ### NPM Packages

-DoneJS makes it easier than ever to share and consume modules via package managers like NPM and Bower.
+DoneJS makes it easy to share and consume modules via package managers like NPM and Bower.

-You can import modules from any package manager in any format without any configuration.
-And you can export modules to any format.
+You can import modules from any package manager in any format - CommonJS, AMD, or ES6 - without any configuration.
+And you can convert modules to any other format.

-The goal of these features is to transform project workflows, making it easier to share and reuse ideas and mini projects across applications with less hassle.
+The goal of these features is to transform project workflows, making it easier to share and reuse ideas and modules of functionality across applications, with less hassle.

 <div class="maintainable wrapper">